person holding pile of books cicely berry

 By studying Laban’s principles, actors can enhance their physicality on stage, creating dynamic and engaging performances.

 Laban allows us to use a simplified movement system in order to tap into character types and broad strokes of movement.

-It allows us to be specific about the movements we make whilst coming up with something based on truth.
+It allows us to be specific about the physical actions we make whilst coming up with something based on truth.
 This simple system allows us to explore creatively without getting overwhelmed by options.

 Read my post on Laban here